hanleyweng/iOS-Stereoscopic-ARKit-Template/README.md

 * The background camera feed will appear as a flat background.

-* Note: The image will also appear quite 'zoomed in' in actual use-case.
-This is due to the narrow horizontal FOV of the cropped camera (~30° here), and the hardware camera [(~60°)](https://developer.apple.com/library/content/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html).
+* Note: The image will also appear 'zoomed in'.
+This is due to the narrow horizontal FOV of the cropped camera (~38.5° ± 2° here), and the hardware camera [(~60°)](https://developer.apple.com/library/content/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html).
 The human eye has a FOV of ~ 114°.
-In future, absent hardware changes, a rendering of a larger fieldOfView (resulting in a view akin to Hololens) would make more sense (ideally supplemented with 3D Mesh capture).
+In future rendering of a larger fieldOfView (resulting in a view akin to Hololens) would make more sense.
+For a (less elegant) implementation of a larger fieldOfView see ["iOS ARKit Headset View"](https://github.com/hanleyweng/iOS-ARKit-Headset-View).

+* As of 2017-07 (iPhone7 era), the refresh rate of all mobile screens (iPhone, Android, Samsung Gear VR) are hardware-limited to a maximum of 60 FPS.
+Unfortunately, the higher displayed FPS seen here is a glitch, caused by the fact that the sceneView is rendered twice.
+For reference, the minimum framerates of the Oculus and HTC Vive is 90 FPS.
+The 2017 iPad Pro 10.5" (with ProMotion Display) is able to achieve 120FPS.

 * Note: This is experimental code running on beta software that is likely to change.
 Apple may also provide a function for this in the future (e.g. see SCNHeadMountedDisplayRenderingTechnique, MDLStereoscopicCamera) as tweeted by <a href="https://twitter.com/stroughtonsmith/status/776740802869460992" target="_blank">Steve T-S</a>.